-1.4.
+1.5.
 Significance and target audience of the Study

 The Sudd wetland is one of the wetlands within the nine-basin located in South Sudan and like many other wetlands in the region, the Sudd wetland is threatened by both external and internal forces.
 Among the challenges of the wetland is the Jongeli Canal, contamination of river or sub-surface water, pollution from oil spillage, hydropower dams among others.
 Hence identifying potential interventions to conserve the wetland are vital.
 For this purpose, this study proposed of different alternative development scenarios in reference to the business as usual land use pattern.
 An attempt was also made to highlight the implication of these interventions and required investment.
 The findings of this study can be used for policy decision making at national and sub-national level and finance allocation for implementation.
-The target audience of this study are local communities, Non-governmental organisations, and research institutes.
-The findings of this study can be used for decision making of this study can be used for decision making of this study can be used for decision making of this study can be used for decision making of this study can be used for decision making by stakeholders such as Ministry of Finance, Ministry of Environment and Forestry, Ministry of Water, Ministry of Petroleum, Ministry of Dams and Energy, Ministry of Wildlife and Tourism, and state governments (counties).
+The target audience of this study are local communities, Nongovernmental organisations, and research institutes.
+The findings of this study can be used for decision making by stakeholders such as Ministry of Finance, Ministry of Environment and Forestry, Ministry of Water, Ministry of Petroleum, Ministry of Dams and Energy, Ministry of Wildlife and Tourism, and state governments (counties).